Lady sings the bass...

 • Moers Jazzfestival with FRÉ (2018)

-• Klavierfestival Ruhr with Jerry Lu Trio (2018)
+• Klavierfestival Ruhr mit Jerry Lu Trio (2018)

-• PENG-Festival, Essen with Caris Hermes quartet as bandleader (2018)
+• PENG-Festival, Essen mit Caris Hermes Quartet als Bandleader (2018)

 • Paul Heller’s Next Level Jazz All Star Big Band feat.
 Anat Cohen (2018)